 But it is the internet that has facilitated an exponential growth in new faerie art.
 Type ‘faeries’ into any image search engine and you will be deluged by a massive range of artwork, of every imaginable style, that depicts them as a distinct species of entity.
 A lot of it will be specifically for children, and often follows in the Flower Fairies tradition, but there is an enormous amount of innovative and charismatic faerie art being produced that looks at the phenomenon from a very wide spectrum.
-Artists such as Amelia Royce Leonards, Mia Araujo, Josephine Wall and Iris Compiet are helping us to see into the luminous, yet shadowy faerie-world in new ways; always respecting the artwork of the past but also bringing their unique visions to the table.
+Artists such as Amelia Royce Leonards, Mia Araujo, Josephine Wall, Virginia Lee and Iris Compiet are helping us to see into the luminous, yet shadowy faerie-world in new ways; always respecting the artwork of the past but also bringing their unique visions to the table.
 It is a form of disclosure; the faeries being made manifest from the consciousness of talented artists who are able to tap into the metaphysical realm where they exist.

 Finally, this post wouldn’t be complete without some visionary art by someone who has definitely met otherworldy beings in an altered state of consciousness with the aid of a psychedelic compound, in this case the Amazonian brew Ayahuasca.
 Pablo Amaringo was a Peruvian shaman (d.
 2009) whose talent for illustrating his Ayahuasca experiences is unsurpassed.
 As Graham Hancock has eloquently described, Ayahuasca takes the human mind to radically different alternate realities, where reside many entities that correspond with faerie types.
 They exist – we just need to be able to tweak our everyday consciousness in order to interact with them.
 Fortunately, there have been many artists throughout prehistory and history who have been able to show us who they are and what they are.